s-ftf/pirate-activity/README.md

 - **Coinbase** and **coinbase shielding** (t → z), **dPoW** notary txs, **atomic swaps** (start/complete), **turnstile** migrations (shielded → transparent), **shielded**, and **unknown/unknown transparent**.
 - Daily aggregates: tx counts, fees, and amounts by type.
 - Miners and notaries: totals and last-seen timestamps, filtered by the selected timeframe in the UI.

-## Project layout

-- `scripts/` — scanners, data generators, and helper utilities.
-- `data/` — generated JSON for the dashboards.
-- `static/` — shared CSS/JS and assets (including the Pirate logo).
-- `index.html`, `swaps.html` — static dashboards for transactions and atomic swaps.

-## Notes

-- To reprocess a specific height range, remove those heights from `scripts/pirate_activity.db` `processed_blocks` and rerun the scanner.
-- The dashboards are fully static; any host that serves the files will work (GitHub Pages, nginx, file://).